Amrutha-2028/Webmaster/README.md

 # TSA RAVENWOOD TEAM 3 WEBMASTERS WEBSITE
-A website for the TSA Webmasters Ravenwood team 3.
+The code for the website for the TSA Webmasters Ravenwood team 3.